 The "World of Work Study" found out that for 67% of HR experts in Germany, their own employees are the most important source of new employees.
 This also shows the importance of recommendation across countries.
 The study also shows that for ¼ of the employees surveyed, recommendation by former colleagues, friends or the partner is very important.

-Candidate Centricity should be part of the employer brand and be lived.
+Candidate Centricity should be part of the employer branding and be lived.
 Only then will it be noticeable to the outside world.
 Important in any case: a strong employer brand can only develop on the basis of a strong Candidate Experience.

 At ARTS, Candidate Expierence is lived in every process of HR communication: our recruiting team assures candidates of a quick response to applications and aims to ensure that each candidate has a positive experience throughout the entire journey from initial contact with ARTS through the job posting, communication and entry into the company.
 Because we are convinced that anyone who focuses on Candidate Experience in addition to Employee Experience in personnel marketing has a good chance of being perceived as an attractive employer.
-As part of our HR BPO and HR Consulting services, we advise companies on setting up a candidate centred HR marketing strategy and always deliver a consistent employer image on the career side, in social networks, in job advertisements and all other communication channels.
+As part of our HR BPO and HR Consulting services, we advise companies on setting up a Employer Branding strategy and always deliver a consistent employer image on the career side, in social networks, in job advertisements and all other communication channels.
 For the HR strategy to work, all content must meet the expectations of the target group and be as if from a single source.